 Benchmark index rates generally reflect market performance.
 Lenders refer to many types of benchmark indexes to calculate mortgage rates.
 In global credit markets, interest rates fluctuate daily.
-While there may be a movement of only a fraction of a percentage point, the ripple effect it can have is enormous because many types of loans are directly influenced by these benchmarks.
+While there may be a movement of only a fraction of a percentage, the ripple effect it can have is enormous because many types of loans are directly influenced by these benchmarks.

 The term benchmark describes indexes adopted and approved by multiple loan providers as a standard.
-A benchmark index will have millions of dollars in ancillary products built off its stability and dependability…but it will fluctuate based on shifts in the buying public and market conditions.
+A benchmark index will have millions of dollars in ancillary products built off its stability and dependability.
+A benchmark index rate fluctuates based on shifts in the buying public and market conditions.

 A borrower cannot do much about the effects of a specific benchmark, but they can arm themselves with knowledge.
-It can help to know which ones are commonly used in mortgage deals, how they compute their baseline, and how they will all compute into the final APR:
+It helps to know different benchmark indexes commonly used in mortgage deals, how they compute their baseline, and how they factor into the final APR.

-- LIBOR: The London Inter-Bank Offered Rate (or ICE LIBOR, for Intercontinental Exchange LIBOR) is currently the primary benchmark for short-term interest rates around the world.
+- LIBOR: The London Inter-Bank Offered Rate (or ICE LIBOR, for Intercontinental Exchange LIBOR) has been the primary benchmark for short-term interest rates around the world.
 This rate is based on the average interest a collection of London-based banks would charge to other banks for a loan.
-It is published daily, and drives billions of dollars in global derivatives that rely on it to set their own variable rates.
-LIBOR rates are calculated daily for seven borrowing periods ranging from overnight to one year and are currently applicable in five worldwide currencies.
+It is published daily and drives billions of dollars in global derivatives that rely on it to set their own variable rates.
+LIBOR rates are calculated daily for seven borrowing periods ranging from overnight to one year.
+They are also applicable in five worldwide currencies.
 LIBOR rates are sometimes estimated rather than being calculated from the data of transactional histories.
 Though LIBOR is has been widely used by lending institutions worldwide, the Consumer Financial Protection Bureau (CFPB) reported that LIBOR will be phased out some time after 2021.
 Over the years, CFPB’s report noted that transactions based on LIBOR don’t occur a frequent as they did in the past.
 This makes LIBOR a less reliable benchmarks for banks.
 To take its place, the Alternative Reference Rates Committee (ARRC) recommended the use of SOFR.

-- SOFR: A recent addition to the pool of benchmarked reference rates (April, 2018), SOFR, or Secured Overnight Financing Rate, is a US-based answer to dependence on LIBOR.
-SOFR is based on the average amount of interest charged by New York banks for cash borrowed overnight, secured by Treasury Securities.
-Because SOFR is based on actual transactional activity being measured daily and not using estimates as LIBOR does, it is felt to be more transparent and perhaps more secure from manipulation.
-While most US short-term mortgages to-date will not yet have used SOFR as the benchmark, they certainly will likely be aimed this way in the future.
+- SOFR: A recent addition to the pool of benchmarked reference rates (April 2018), SOFR or Secured Overnight Financing Rate, is a U.S.-based answer to dependence on LIBOR.
+SOFR is based on the average amount of interest charged by New York banks for cash borrowed overnight.
+It is also secured by Treasury Securities.
+Because SOFR is based on actual transactional activity being measured daily, not using estimates as LIBOR does, it is felt to be more transparent and perhaps more secure from manipulation.
 Results are published daily.

 - CMT: The Constant Maturity Treasury index is based on yields from a range of Treasury securities adjusted to a constant maturity, like one or five years.
-Because the nature of this index is considered a risk-free security, lenders using this index will typically add a percentage to cover their own risks; so, a CMT rate of 4% might be presented to the buyer as 5% with the lender’s mark-up.
-Buyer beware, but this is another legitimate index often used for deciding the variable rate for many short-term loans.
+Because the nature of this index is considered a risk-free security, lenders using this index will typically add a percentage to cover their own risks.
+A CMT rate of 4% might be presented to the buyer as 5% with the lender’s mark-up.
+This is also a legitimate index often used for deciding the variable rate for many short-term loans.

 For example, the LIBOR rate changes daily but a loan using that rate may only adjust itself annually, or bi-annually.
 The COFI rate adjusts only monthly.
 An ARM loan adjusted using a COFI baseline does not look at the daily history of the rate changes any more than a LIBOR-based loan would – it simply applies its adjusted rate as recorded at a specific date and time.